 4. Look At Your Progress To Conjure Up Your Strength

 Horizon effect is a term used by scientists but it is a strategy that athletes use to finish their race when they feel like giving up.
 They focus on how far they have come instead of seeing how far they would have to go to finish the race.
 This strategy can be effective for making a change in life as well.
 It takes time and perseverance to make a change happen in life.
 Sometimes, the time required to make a change can vary and things might look bleak.
 In such cases, you can use this strategy to push yourself forward if you feel like giving up.
-Look at your progress and find more strength to go further on your
+Look at your progress and find more strength to go further on your road to success.

 5. Practice Patience To Empower Yourself